-https://opensource.org/licenses/MPL-2.0 https://opensource.org/licenses/Apache-2.0 licence like, e.g., dataset CC BY-SA, a user will be able to retrieve from each dataset only those data that are distributed as Open Data.
+Since some of the datasets may contain data that can not be distributed by the Open Data Hub team under an open licence like, e.g., dataset CC0 or dataset CC BY-SA, a user will be able to retrieve from each dataset only those data that are distributed as Open Data.
 The response to a query is in JSON format (although CSV output can be forced) and is always licensed as Open Data.
 However, the response may include resources like links to web pages, streams, or images that are subject to a different, even proprietary, licence.
-For more information about this topic, there is a dedicated section.
+For more information about this topic, there is a dedicated section in the appendices.